Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

 But despite everything Liverpool has achieved over the season, their most recent performances left a lot to be desired.
 You could praise the Reds for reaching the EFL Cup semis, but they conceded 3 goals and needed penalties to make it past Leicester.

 And just 6 days after, Liverpool lost against the Foxes with a very disappointing performance.
-The stats were there, but Liverpool struggled to use the ball efficiently and seemed like they lacked creativity.
+The stats were there, but Liverpool struggled to use the ball efficiently and lacked creativity.

 Last 5 Games